gyrdym/ml_preprocessing/README.md

 # ml_preprocessing

+Data preprocessing algorithms in Dart

 ## What is data preprocessing?

-Data preprocessing is a set of techniques for data preparation before one can use the data in Machine Learning algorithms.
+*Data preprocessing* is a set of techniques for data preparation before one can use the data in Machine Learning algorithms.

 ## Why does it needed?